Opening Hours Open 7 days a week

 To apply for Indefinite Leave to Remain (ILR) as a victim of domestic violence, you should take the following steps:

-3. Book your biometrics appointments with the UKVCAS by creating an account on the UKVCAS web portal;
+3. Book your biometrics appointments with the TSLContact by creating an account on the TSLContact web portal.

 5. Attend your biometrics enrolment appointment.
-You should take your BRP card, your passport, and your biometrics appointment letter with you when you attend your biometrics appointment;
+You should take your BRP card, your passport, and your biometrics appointment letter with you to your biometrics appointment.

 6. You should wait for a decision on your ILR application.
 Your application for Indefinite Leave to Remain (ILR) as a victim of domestic abuse will be generally decided within 3 to 6 months from the biometrics enrolment date.

-What Is Victim Of Domestic Violence (DDV) Concession Application?
+What Is a Victim Of Domestic Violence (DV) Concession Application?

 The Home Office UKVI will consider whether you should be granted limited leave to allow you access to public funds.
 You only need to complete the form for a victim of domestic violence concession leave if you need access to public funds before you submit your ILR application as a victim of domestic violence.
 The application for a victim of domestic violence concession leave is not an application for indefinite leave to remain based on domestic violence.
 If you are granted leave with access to public funds, this will be for a limited time of 3 months only.
 This is to enable you to apply for access to public funds, and it will replace your current period of leave to remain.